KenanTurner/MetaMusic/examples/simple_player/README.md

-# Examples
+# Simple Player

-This directory contains several examples of possible use-cases for music-manager.js and to serve as a reference of how to apply it in various scenarios.
-Full source code and instructions on how to run them are included in each sub-directory.
+This is the most basic implementation of music-manager.
+All it does is create the music-manager object, and subscribes to a few events.
+What it can do:
+- Play/Pause
+- Fast Forward/Rewind
+- Next/Last Track
+- Next/Last Folder
+- Volume Up/Volume Down

 ## Live Demos
 * [Simple Player](https://coolspykee.github.io/music-manager/simple_player/index.html)